pangenome/HumanPangenomeBYOD2024/02_SmallPangenomeGraphBuildingFromSequenceAlignments.md

 Choose another HLA gene from the `data` folder (`A-3105.fa.gz` for example) and explore how the statistics of the resulting graph change as` s` and `p` change.

+### Troubleshooting poor performance

+`pggb` uses several disk-backed steps that can stall on networked filesystems.
+The jobs we're running here should finish very quickly.
+If you notice one stalling or taking a very long time (several minutes), it may be due to problems quickly reading and writing to disk.
+Should this happen, use the RAM-backed filesystem available at `/dev/shm` for temporary files.
+This is straightforward to do by setting the `-D` flag: `pggb -D /dev/shm ...`.

 ### Building LPA pangenome graphs

 [Lipoprotein(a) (LPA)](https://en.wikipedia.org/wiki/Lipoprotein(a)) is a low-density lipoprotein variant containing a protein called apolipoprotein(a).
 Genetic and epidemiological studies have identified lipoprotein(a) as a risk factor for atherosclerosis and related diseases, such as coronary heart disease and stroke.

 Try to make LPA pangenome graphs.
+(Make sure to use `-t 16 -D /dev/shm` for good performance.)
 The input sequences are in `data/LPA/LPA.fa.gz`.
 Sequences in this locus have a peculiarity: which one?
 Hint: visualize the alignments and take a look at the graph layout with `Bandage` and/or in the `*.draw_multiqc.png` files.